- Which Primary Health Networks (PHNs) have received funding to implement the Measure?

-The PHNs were selected to implement the pilot measure following a competitive Expression of Interest (EOI) process which was undertaken in August and September 2017.
+The PHNs were selected to implement the pilot Measure following a competitive Expression of Interest (EOI) process which was undertaken in August and September 2017.

 Funding will support these PHNs to recruit and employ two Full-time Equivalent (FTE) positions to improve coordination and integration of palliative care across primary, secondary, tertiary and community health services to support at home palliative care for those that choose it.

-2. How it will work?
+4. How the Measure will work?